jasenlo123/Capstone_Idyll/README.md

 # Capstone - Front-End Web Development

 Hello!
-This repository contains the front-end web development code that is written using [Idyll](https://idyll-lang.org/), [d3.js](https://d3js.org/), and [React.js](https://reactjs.org/) frameworks, in addition to vanilla JS and CSS.
+This repository contains the front-end web development code for this [interactive project](https://jasenlo123.github.io/Capstone_Idyll/) about the editorial shifts of the South China Morning Post following an acquistion by Alibaba in 2016.
+This web app is written using [Idyll](https://idyll-lang.org/), [d3.js](https://d3js.org/), and [React.js](https://reactjs.org/) frameworks, in addition to vanilla JS and CSS.
 Please review the following sections if you're curious about the different parts that make up this project!

 ## Where is the index.html?
 This interactive uses Idyll-lang, a markup language and toolkit for writing interactive articles.
 Find out more about this awesome framework [here](https://idyll-lang.org/).
 Please view the ```index.idyll``` file to read the markdown text of this interactive.
 The build folder contains the actual ```index.html```, which is complied by Idyll similarly to how a typical React app is complied.